-At the time Interstate Oil Transportation operated two fleets.
-Their Northeast Fleet or "Green Fleet" operated in Philadelphia, Pennsylvania.
-And their Southern Fleet or "White fleet" which operated out of Tampa, Florida.
+At the time, the Interstate Oil Transportation Company operated two fleets.
+Their Northeast Fleet, which was referred to as the "Green Fleet."
+Operated in Philadelphia, Pennsylvania.
+And their Southern Fleet, which was referred to as the "White fleet" which operated out of Tampa, Florida.

-In March of 1989, the Exxon Valdez ran aground in Prince William Sound.
-In 1990, the Oil Pollution Act of 1990 was passed calling for the double hulling of all petroleum carrying vessels by the year 2015.
-As well, as other stipulations that effected Maritrans Operating Partners, including manning, preparedness and spill prevention.
-Maritrans filed a lawsuit to fight the stipulations set fourth by Oil Pollution Act of 1990.
+In March of 1989, the Exxon Valdez ran aground in Prince William Sound near Valdez, Alaska.
+And in 1990, the Oil Pollution Act of 1990 was passed calling for the double hulling of all petroleum carrying vessels by January 1st of 2015.
+As well, as other stipulations that effected Maritrans including manning, preparedness, and spill prevention.
+Maritrans filed suit to fight the stipulations set fourth by OPA '90.

-By the mid 1990's, Maritrans Operating Partners had begun to consolidate its business.
-By first, backing out of the black oil trade and transporting only petroleum products and petrochemicals.
-The phosphate trade, and local transport in Baltimore that was part of the Harbor Towing subsidiary did not fit into Maritrans's new business model.
-As Maritrans backed out local companies moved in that included Bouchard Transportation of Melville, New York and Vane Brothers of Baltimore, Maryland.
+By the mid 1990's, the Maritrans Operating Partners had begun to consolidate its business.
+By first, backing out of the black oil trade, and carrying only petroleum products and petrochemicals.
+The phosphate trade, and local transportation in Baltimore, Maryland that was part of the Harbor Towing subsidiary did not fit into Maritrans's new business model.
+As Maritrans backed out local transportation companies emerged, and established operations in the area.
+They included the Bouchard Transportation Company of Melville, New York and the Vane Brothers Company of Baltimore, Maryland.

 In 1998, the tug was acquired by the Reinauer Transportation Companies of Staten Island, New York.
 Where she was renamed as the Kristy Ann Reinauer.

-In 2013, she was "laid up" at the Reinauer Transportation Company's yard in Staten Island, New York.
-In 2015, the tug was scrapped at Tottenville Marine in Staten Island, New York.
-She was a square bow push boat, rated at 2,000 horsepower.
+In 2015, the tug was scrapped at Tottenville Marina in Staten Island, New York.
+She was a square bow, push boat, rated at 2,000 horsepower.